Open NowNon-Profit

 What activities are funded?

-Funding supports wage replacement or backfill time for eligible ECEC educators, teachers, directors and educational leaders to complete the national child safety training.
+Funding for eligible approved Child Care Subsidy receiving ECEC services to provide five hours of paid time, wage replacement or backfill for eligible educators, teachers, directors and educational leaders to complete the national child safety training.

 5